 Venkat is a frequent invited speaker at various international software conferences and user groups and voted a Rockstar at the 2012 edition of Great Indian Developer Summit.

 He is author of .NET Gotchas (OReilly), coauthor of 2007 Jolt Productivity Award winning book Practices of an Agile Developer (Pragmatic Bookshelf) and author of Programming Groovy(Pragmatic Bookshelf)."

-Scott Davis is author of the book Groovy Recipes: Greasing the Wheels of Java and two ongoing IBM developerWorks article series (Mastering Grails and in 2009, Practically Groovy).
+A GIDS veteran in his sixth straight year at the show, Scott Davis is author of the book Groovy Recipes: Greasing the Wheels of Java and two ongoing IBM developerWorks article series (Mastering Grails and in 2009, Practically Groovy).
 Scott writes extensively about how Groovy and Grails are the future of Java development.
 He teaches public and private classes on Groovy and Grails for start-ups and Fortune 100 companies.

 Josh Long is the Spring developer advocate at [Pivotal](http://gopivotal.com).
 Josh is the lead author on 4 books and instructor in one of Safari's best-selling video series, all on Spring.
 When he's not hacking on code, he can be found at the local Java User Group or at the local coffee shop.
 Josh likes solutions that push the boundaries of the technologies that enable them.
 His interests include cloud-computing, business-process management, big-data and high availability, mobile computing and smart systems.
 He blogs on [spring.io](https://spring.io/team/jlong) or on [his personal blog](http://joshlong.com) and [on Twitter (@starbuxman)](http://twitter.com/starbuxman).